KnpLabs/snappy/README.md

 * A complete reproducer with relevant php and html/css/js code

 If your reproducer is big, please try to shrink it.
 It will help everyone to narrow the bug.

+## Maintainers

+KNPLabs is looking for maintainers ([see why](https://knplabs.com/en/blog/news-for-our-foss-projects-maintenance)).

+If you are interested, feel free to open a PR to ask to be added as a maintainer.

+We’ll be glad to hear from you :)

 ## Credits